TWMS Accomplishments

 Why It Matters

-Proof: Scripps Spelling Bee, Art Awards and National French Competition
+Proof: Scripps Spelling Bee, Art Awards, and Academic Enrichment

 What's Important

 The fields and courts are classrooms for character.
-Athletics programs at TWMS teaches discipline, teamwork and leadership.
+Athletics programs at TWMS teach discipline, teamwork, and leadership.

 Why It Matters